 bc 1646 Not proven to be a son (not mentioned in will could be cousin

-or brother to Robert or be completey unrelated) He has one known son: that son having 3 sons.
+or brother to Robert or be completely unrelated) He has one known son: that son having 3 sons.
 He lived in Hull and Hingham, MA.
 Known descendants in Barre, VT.

 We have results from confirmed descendants of Ephraim, Benjamin, and John.
-(Lines of Jeremiah and Joseph ended) Need volunteers for descendants of Christopher, Obadiah and Samuel.
-I believe the Samuel line relatively prolific.
+(Lines of Jeremiah and Joseph ended) Need volunteers for descendants of Christopher, Obadiah.

 Thomas Wheadon Group C 4 matches.
 He had 2 sons (several of these branches changed their name to Wheaton) Group C